audererob/designApp/README.md

    * Selecting a test will navigate the user to the last screen they saw for that test
 * A command to start a new test
    * Choosing this will navigate the user to the "Patient registration" screen
+* Optional consideration:
+  * Any messaging from their “home base”, e.g. “Reminder: check your inventory and ask for more tests if needed!” (no need to worry about where this comes from - just consider the content dynamic and might be empty/null)
+  * Any system warnings such as low disk space, the need to connect to the network due to pending uploads, etc.
-* Optional consideration: a command to show a history of tests they’ve performed in the past week
+  * A command to show a history of tests they’ve performed in the past week

 ## Patient registration
 ![](figs/registration.png)